Did you know?

 The magpie is a symbol of happiness in Chinese culture.
 If the magpie sings, it foretells happiness and good luck.

 In Japan and Singapore you should remove your shoes before entering a local residence out of politeness to the mother of the house.

 It is offensive to blow your nose in public in Japan.

 In Singapore, it is offensive to chew gum, drop litter, spit or fail to flush the toilet.

-When you have a drink in a bar, you are expected to use a glass.
+When you have a drink in a bar in Brazil, you are expected to use a glass.
 Do not drink out of the bottle or can.